Tim Westwood: Albums and awards

-Westwood has released 14 compilation albums.
+Westwood has released fourteen compilation albums.
 The Platinum Edition compilation was the biggest-selling British urban album of all time upon its release in 2003.

-Westwood has won several awards, including the 2016 Legacy Award at the GRM Daily Rated Awards, the 2010 Radio Academy John Peel Award for Outstanding Contribution to Music and the MOBO Awards for Best Radio DJ in 2000, 2003, 2005, 2007 and 2008.
+Westwood has won the 2016 Legacy Award at the GRM Daily Rated Awards, the 2010 Radio Academy John Peel Award for Outstanding Contribution to Music and the MOBO Awards for Best Radio DJ in 2000, 2003, 2005, 2007 and 2008.
+He was nominated for Sony Radio's Music Broadcaster of the Year award in 2003 and 2006.

-Controversies and sexual assault allegations
+Self-presentation

-On 6 June 2006, BBC Radio 1 and Westwood's show in particular was accused of encouraging knife and gun crime by the Leader of the Conservative Party and then Leader of the Opposition, David Cameron, who was speaking at a British Society of Magazine Editors event.
+On 6 June 2006, Radio 1 and Westwood's show in particular was accused of encouraging knife and gun crime by the Leader of the Conservative Party and then Leader of the Opposition, David Cameron, who was speaking at a British Society of Magazine Editors event.
 Radio 1 controller Andy Parfitt responded in a Press Association news agency article: "There's been a debate about this particular genre of music for many years.
 Hip-hop is of great interest to many people in our audience.
-I strongly refute [sic] that any of our programmes condone violence, gun crime or knife crime".

-Critics have also derided Westwood's apparent Black British pronunciation and dialect.
+I strongly refute that any of our programmes condone violence, gun crime or knife crime".
+Critics have derided Westwood's apparent Black British pronunciation and dialect.
 In interviews, Sacha Baron Cohen has stated that Westwood, including his accent, was an inspiration for his fictional Ali G character.

-Westwood has been accused in the media of giving false statements about his age and background.
+Westwood has also been accused in the media of giving false statements about his age and background.
 In 2000, at the age of 43, Westwood insisted to a Guardian journalist that he was aged 27.